FHIR/sql-on-fhir/sql-on-fhir.md

 This approach differs from the JSON representation of FHIR (which creates fields like valueQuantity and ValueCodeableConcept), but is taken for consistency with FHIRPath.

-## Extensions as First-Class Fields
+## Extensions Duplicated as First-Class Fields
 The _extensions_ field on FHIR resources is an effective approach to interoperability, but it is not easily queried or analyzed directly.
 Since the SQL models discussed here are generated from the resource's StructureDefinition for a given profile, we can incorporate them as first-class fields